-Size of an empty class is not zero.
+The size of an empty class is not zero.
 It is 1 byte generally.
 It is nonzero to ensure that the two different objects will have different addresses.
 See the following example.

-For the same reason (different objects should have different addresses), “new” always returns pointers to distinct objects.
+For the same reason (different objects should have different addresses), ‘new’ always returns pointers to distinct objects.
 See the following example.

-Note that the output is not greater than 4.
+Note: The output is not greater than 4.
 There is an interesting rule that says that an empty base class need not be represented by a separate byte.
 So compilers are free to make optimization in case of empty base classes.